Magnitude 6.9 earthquake rocks Surigao del Sur

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-MANILA, Philippines — A strong earthquake with a magnitude of 6.9 rocked Hinatuan, Surigao del Sur on Saturday, December 2, the Philippine Institute of Volcanology and Seismology (Phivolcs) said in a bulletin.
+MANILA, Philippines — A magnitude 6.9 earthquake rocked Hinatuan, Surigao del Sur, on Saturday, December 2, the Philippine Institute of Volcanology and Seismology (Phivolcs) said in a bulletin.

-The earthquake with a depth of eight kilometers affected Mindanao at around 10:37 pm, Saturday.
+The earthquake, which was tectonic in origin and struck at a depth of eight kilometers, affected parts of Mindanao at around 10:37 pm on Saturday.

-At past 11 pm, the Phivolcs issued a tsunami warning following the strong earthquake.
+The Phivolcs earlier issued a tsunami warning following the strong earthquake.
+On Sunday, 1:14 am Manila time, the US Tsunami Warning System said there was no longer a threat of tsunami.

-“Based on the local tsunami scenario database, it is expected to experience wave heights of more than one meter above the normal tides and may be higher on enclosed bays and straits.
-Destructive tsunami is expected with life threatening wave heights,” the agency said.

-The Phivolcs said the first tsunami waves will arrive between 10:37 to 11:59 pm on December 2, and may continue for hours.
-The agency said the people in the coastal areas of Surigao del Sur and Davao Oriental are strongly advised to immediately evacuate to higher grounds or move farther inland.
+“Based on all available data…the tsunami threat from this earthquake has now passed,” it said.
+“Minor sea level fluctuations may occur in some coastal areas.”

 Raymark Gentallan, local police chief of the coastal town of Hinatuan near the earthquake’s epicenter, said power has been knocked out since the quake struck, but disaster response teams have not monitored any casualties or damage yet.